ag105020/Phyto1/README.md

 2. Arrange path for each file

 Ploting figures;
-Note that each file has a flag for N limiting and P limiting "What_is_limiting=1  #0: P-limiting  1:N-limiting" Change values (0 or 1) according to the purpose.
+Note that each file has a flag for N limiting and P limiting;
+"What_is_limiting=1  #0: P-limiting  1:N-limiting".
+Change values (0 or 1) according to the purpose.

 Fig. 3; Run a800_05_12_06